-Completed ProjectsHome » Faculties of Education » Centres » Centre for Education Rights and Transformation » Projects »
+Completed ProjectsHome » Faculty of Education » Centres » Centre for Education Rights and Transformation » Projects »

 - Report on Multi-grade Teaching and Learning.
 January 2010

 - Towards an ABET implementation strategy.
 November 2010

 - Teaching Literacy and Numeracy in Multi-grade Classes in South Africa.
 December 2011

 - Community Literacy and Social Justice.
 June 2012

 - The Education Rights of Refugees, Asylum Seekers and Migrants in South Africa.
 November 2012